Listen to Ravi’s lecture “The Uniqueness of Christ in World Religions, Part 1” for additional context on my remarks below. You can access it here.

 Ravi’s words about being sensitive to the positions and ideas of others are well taken.
 We do not want to “trample underfoot” what other people think and believe.
 We should speak the truth in love.
 And yet, we cannot embrace an interpretive and theological relativism or religious pluralism.
 Truth and love are not mutually exclusive.
 The truth of a matter needs to be both pursued and communicated as lovingly as possible.
 In fact, it is loving to get at and speak the truth.
 But getting at the truth and accepting that truth is the “counterpoint” to the sensitivity that Ravi speaks of.
 We have to come to grips with the truth of a matter otherwise we are not being responsible Christian theologians, philosophers or apologists.

 Ravi asked, “…how does one really ever come to grips with truth if it is not put in contrast with conflicting truth claims.”
 This has application to the evangelical church.
 Most evangelical Christians have adopted a theological and soteriological relativism with respect to the Calvinist and non-Calvinist differences.
 Most Christian leaders, pastors and laypersons have relegated these important theological and soteriological differences to the side-lines, labeling them “non-essential” or “secondary” doctrinal matters.
 And therefore important biblical texts and the truths they contain, including the very gospel itself, have also been side-lined with them.
 Most believers fail to understand that not only our capability to rightly divide the Word of truth is at stake here, but the character of God and the gospel message are also at stake.
 The evangelical church needs to demonstrate that it cherishes truth and the gospel enough to foster serious and civil discussion on these hermeneutical matters.
-The preservation of Christian unity and concerns over division should not be allowed to derail our passion for pursuing and coming to know what is true with respect to these differences.
-And boasts of present unity and non-division ring hollow when both of these two mutually exclusive positions are given biblical and practical legitimacy in most evangelical churches.
+Concerns about the preservation of a superficial Christian “unity” and not causing divisions should not be allowed to derail our passion for pursuing and coming to know what is true with respect to these differences.
+Truth cannot be sacrificed to the prevailing mindset of “why can’t we all just get along?”
+Moreover, boasts of present unity and non-division ring hollow when both of these two mutually exclusive positions are given biblical and practical legitimacy in most evangelical churches.

 Ravi asked, “What do you do when there are conflicting truth claims?”
 His answer was to affirm the laws of logic and the law of non-contradiction.
 Yet, two mutually exclusive theologies and soteriologies are being embraced in the evangelical church today.
 The Calvinist and non-Calvinist interpretations are conflicting truth claims and therefore cannot both be true.
 These incompatible soteriologies also have radically different implications for the gospel message as “good news.”
 Therefore, they are also conflicting truth claims with respect to the gospel.
 Hence, the central message of Scripture is at stake in this controversy.
 The Calvinist and non-Calvinist gospels cannot both be true.
 I contend that the Calvinist soteriological doctrines do not offer truly “good news” to sinners.
 And although the Calvinist’s “doctrines of grace” are the full and final explanation as to how and why one person is saved and another is not, these doctrines cannot, and usually are not, employed by Calvinists in evangelism.
 This is because there is no “good news” in the Calvinist’s “doctrines of grace.”
 There is only “news.”
 I therefore agree with Calvinist John MacArthur when he states,